 Maximum number of participants

 Tweetable abstract (less than 240 characters) (optional – to help us in advertising your session)

 All proposals will be peer-reviewed by at least two reviewers selected by the NACCB 2022 Scientific Program Committee.
 Applicants will be notified about the status of their proposals and any requested revisions by early winter 2021.
+Applicants in the 2nd ‘bonus’ round will be notified in March 2022.
 We encourage proposals that prioritize diversity among invited speakers and organizers, from individuals or groups involved in cutting edge conservation science or practice.
 Broad or specific relevance to the conference theme, Restoring Connections and Building Resilience in a Changed World, is encouraged but not a selection criterion for workshops.